 Attention Focus – Internal focus (click for how to use mental focus to improve practice and performance) on maintaining a twenty-degree spine angle from stance through swing completion.

 Use dry swings.
 Ask the hitter to take their stance with a twenty-degree inward lean (spine angle) as in the above image.
-The coach places a long foam noodle, level with the ground, and pointing at the pitcher, against the front of the hitter’s helmet.
+The coach places a long foam noodle, level with the ground, and pointing at the pitcher against the front of the hitter’s helmet.
 Now the hitter executes their stride and approach, stopping in hitting position.
 The hitter’s helmet should slide lightly along the noodle as they move forward.
-If the hitter’s head drops or pulls away from the noodle, they are changing spine angle; eyes are moving too much.
+If the hitter’s head drops or pulls away from the noodle, they are changing spine angle; eyes are carrying too much.
 Repeat until the hitter acquires the feeling of maintaining a twenty-degree spine angle beginning in stance and through stride and approach.